 Betulin, a terpene in Chaga, has anticancer and antitumor properties.

 Betulinic acid is a substance derived from Betulin that is antiviral and anti-bacterial and is adaptogenic to assist with balancing the whole system.

 Chaga can greatly benefit your skin thanks to the most natural source of SOD (Super Oxide Dismutase), melanin and Zinc contained within.

 The more melanin you have the less likely you are to have skin damage from the sun, free radical damage, and also to be affected by various toxins circulating in the air.

 More melanin also means healthier eyes and hair.

 Look for birch-grown Chaga to make sure you are acquiring Chaga that has enough of these health elevating properties.
-This is important as it also grows on Maple and Ash trees in the Northern Hemisphere.
+This is important as it also grows on Maple and Ash trees.

 Reishi (Ganoderma Lucidum)